Generic name: OLAPARIB 50mg

-The recommended dose of Lynparza is 400 mg (eight 50 mg capsules) taken twice daily, for a total daily dose of 800 mg.
+The recommended dose of Lynparza is 400 mg (eight 50 mg capsules) taken orally twice daily with or without food, for a total daily dose of 800 mg.
 Continue treatment until disease progression or unacceptable toxicity.

 If a patient misses a dose of Lynparza, instruct patients to take their next dose at its scheduled time.

 Swallow capsule whole.
 Do not chew, dissolve, or open capsule.
 Do not take capsules which appear deformed or show evidence of leakage [see How Supplied/Storage and Handling (16.2)].

 To manage adverse reactions, consider dose interruption of treatment or dose reduction.